tj/mad/Readme.md

   `mad(1)` pipes to `less(1)` so you get the same paging / searching goodness that you expect from `man(1)`.

+## Page lookup

+  Use the __MAD_PATH__ environment variable to control where `mad(1)` will look for a manual page.
+  The ".md" extension may be omitted.

+  For example:

+    MAD_PATH="/usr/share/mad:share/mad"

+  The following paths will always be searched:

+     - .
+     - /usr/local/share/mad
+     - /usr/share/mad

 ## Screenshots

   Jade manual: